Haider-BA/iNSAC/README.md

 - What is the reference velocity used for beta calculation?
 - What is being done about corner ghost cells?
 We need it for parallel CV gradients.
 	Ans: One could set them according to left and right boundaries.
-- Check denominator of Rhie-Chow constant (is there a beta^2 or not?)